Monitoring Setup¶

 - Open

-http://localhost:9090/alerts - All four rules should appear under the
+http://localhost:9090/alerts - All seven rules should appear under the

 bigbrotrgroup - Rules in inactive state means no alerts are currently firing